Dao-AILab/flash-attention/README.md

 - FlashAttention-2 with QKHeadDim=64, VHeadDim=128
 - FlashAttention-2 with QKHeadDim=96, VHeadDim=192
 - FlashAttention-2 with QKHeadDim=128, VHeadDim=256
+- FlashAttention-2 with QKHeadDim=192, VHeadDim=128

 Feel free to tell us what else you need.
 We might support it soon. :)

 Currently, we do not provide prebuilt library, you need to compile from source.

+## Usage

+Users can modify `headdim.json` before compile from source, to select the (dim_qk, dim_v) they needed.
+Or you can just leave `headdim.json` untouched, and compile all the supported config.

 ## Performance of Customized FlashAttention